jomis/nomads/simple-service/README.md

 Build
 ===

-mvn ....

-then redeploy the Docker Image
+With maven after that be sure to rebuild the Docker images